usfx/usfx.busniesswebsite/README.md

 use for the validation used on the forms is to eliminate characters that would cause errors in later scripts (putting letters in a database when it only accepts Integers).

-The other form of validation sed was the user needed to have logged in to an account to access various pages. validated SQL queries to check if they are correct and if they connect to the database.
+The other form of validation used was the user needed to have logged in to an account to access various pages. validated SQL queries to check if they are correct and if they connect to the database.